Industry standards for measuring clicks and video impressions/viewability

-All partners that display AdWords advertising on their content are required to adhere to our programme policies, which prohibit invalid activity.
+All partners that display Google Ads on their content are required to adhere to our program policies, which prohibit invalid activity.
 Learn more about invalid activity.

 Google filters for invalid traffic on an ongoing basis, and will review any business partners that receive high amounts of invalid traffic.
 Partners who continually receive high amounts of invalid traffic may have their account suspended or closed.